 Last Edit: Dec 24, 2015 7:02:05 GMT -5 by Scoutpilot

 The most important task in rebuilding your carburetor is the cleaning process.
 Simply spraying carb cleaner on it and down the throat won’t do the job.
-Ideally the carb should be disassembled as far as possible without removing fixed nozzles.
+Ideally, the carb should be disassembled as far as possible without removing fixed nozzles.
 Check your kit to be sure you have ALL of the parts required to rebuild it completely.
 This includes the Welch plugs.
 Those little aluminum plugs which you need to remove and replace with new at re-assembly.
 Removing these plugs should be performed with care so as not to gouge the rim of the hole each is pressed into.
-Removing these plugs is necessary for a thorough and complete cleaning as the passages they close externally are part of the vacuum and fuel passages which need to be kept clean for proper operation of the carburetor.
-The soaking process can be accomplished using variety of different products.
+Removing these plugs is necessary for a thorough and complete cleaning as the passages they close externally are part of the vacuum and fuel passages that need to be kept clean for proper operation of the carburetor.
+The soaking process can be accomplished using a variety of different products.
 You can go (expensively) with the Non-Chlorinated cleaning chemicals which can only be found online.
-Just make sure you have elbow-length chemical-resistant gloves, an apron and a respirator.
-These are very hazardous to humans but, when properly used, produce a superior and through clean.
-The over-the-counter Chlorinated formulas don’t do as well and if you are using a tank-type parts washer with a petroleum based liquid to finish be aware that the Chlorinated formulas will eventually cause the pump to seize from varnish buildup.
+Just make sure you have elbow-length chemical-resistant gloves, an apron, and a respirator.
+These are very hazardous to humans but, when properly used, produce a superior and thoroughly clean.
+The over-the-counter Chlorinated formulas don’t do as well and if you are using a tank-type parts washer with a petroleum-based liquid to finish be aware that the Chlorinated formulas will eventually cause the pump to seize from varnish buildup.
 I have found an alternative to the high prices and the non-cleaning cleaners.
 After reading about it online, I decided to try it.
 Pine-Sol.
 Simple, inexpensive, effective.
 You can use it straight from the bottle or dilute it to a 50/50 with water.
-Let the parts soak overnight and rinse throughly with water.
+Let the parts soak overnight and rinse thoroughly with water.
 A powdery residue is left when they dry but is easily removed.
 Let me show some examples of before and after.

 There's "DIY" and then (at least in my case) "DI-Why did I try to do this myself!?"
 That's where certified experts like you come in, Scout and we're lucky you are so willing to share your knowledge and work with us jeep guys, for sure!